raspberrypi/documentation/configuration/config-txt/boot.md

 ## initramfs

 The `initramfs` command specifies both the ramfs filename **and** the memory address to which to load it.
 It performs the actions of both `ramfsfile` and `ramfsaddr` in one parameter.
-Example values are: `initramfs initramf.gz 0x00800000`. **NOTE:** This option uses different syntax from all the other options, and you should not use a `=` character here.
+The address can also be `followkernel` (or `0`) to place it in memory after the kernel image.
+Example values are: `initramfs initramf.gz 0x00800000` or `initramfs init.gz followkernel`. **NOTE:** This option uses different syntax from all the other options, and you should not use a `=` character here.

 ## init_uart_baud